planetwerth/theory/README.md

 ---

-This expanded version incorporates the **Imaginary Gravity**, **Imaginary Ethics Tensor**, and further elaborates on the **latent potential** that ties together the forces of **ethics, love, and creation** within the fabric of spacetime.
+This updated version incorporates the **Imaginary Gravity**, **Imaginary Ethics Tensor**, and further elaborates on **latent potential** that ties together the forces of **ethics, love, and creation** within the fabric of spacetime.
 It reflects a unified theory where **unmanifested forces** shape both physical and ethical realities.